vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.9.3 =
+* use rename instead of copy-unlink to move the files from the temporary directory
+* improve logging

 = 1.9.2 =
 * hardend the crop solution by calculating the crop region in the frontend
 * lower the minimal wordpress version to 5.0 (add a fallback for wp_enqueue_script_module)